top of page

 Karen Amy Finkel Fishof

 My aesthetic centers on the human body.
-I transform a three-dimensional human into a two-dimensional light impression while respecting the sculptural aspects of the human figure.
+I transform a three-dimensional human into a two-dimensional light impression, revealing particular sculptural aspects of the human figure.
 These photograms are distinct, resembling painterly ghosts, and are born out of a process I consider as drawing with light.
 Each piece, an interplay of intention and spontaneous improvisation, is realized as its own unique story.
 We cannot help but form a human connection with the humanity we are facing.
 There is something about facing a replica of a life-sized human, to scale, that prompts personal reflection and bids the question, "What do I see of myself in this?"
-These individuals invite the viewer to enter their world.
-Stark figures drive the narrative forward with an uncomfortable edginess, utilizing photograms to imply novelty—a fresh approach to ancient tradition.
-While drafting these theatrical stills, I place myself into the scenario of the figure, exchanging my corporeal being for something lighter, floating through time and space, gaining new perspectives.
+These stark figures invite the viewer to enter their world and participate in their story.

-A presence remains of the figures, akin to the handprints on the Hollywood "Walk of Fame."
+When drafting these theatrical stills, a presence remains of the individuals, akin to the handprints on the Hollywood "Walk of Fame."
 You are aware that the figure had physical contact with the artwork.
 Therefore, the creation carries a tangible presence encapsulated within the paper—a departure from conventional photography or portraiture disrupting contemporary photography norms.
 Not only are the figures actors in a drama, but they are also portraits of the models and reflect their inherent personalities and physical features.

-My visual accounting of contemporary women's issues lies at the intersection of gender and religion.
-These stories and legacies, both individual and collective, are a privilege, honor, and duty to share.
-I sense a responsibility and urgency to draw one's attention to the complexities modern women face navigating traditional roles and urge viewers to question established mindsets.
-Connecting through art, I define my cultural identity, confront stereotypes, and navigate the space between the secular and the sacred by shining a light on the humanity we all share.
+Connecting through art, I define my identity, confront stereotypes, and navigate the space between the secular and the sacred by shining a light on the humanity we all share.

 I am currently working on multiple projects: a screenplay that delves into the rich generational tales of my ancestors, a portrait series capturing the essence of local Los Angeles artists, and a visually striking sculptural interpretation of my photograms.
 Stay tuned for exciting updates as these creative projects evolve.